davideberly/GeometricTools/README.md

 On Microsoft Windows 10, the code is maintained using Microsoft Visual Studio 2015, 2017 and 2019 with Microsoft's compilers or with Intel C++ Compilers 17, 18 and 19.1.

+On Ubuntu 20.04.1 LTS, the code is maintained using Visual Studio Code 1.49.2 and CMake 3.15.2, NVIDIA graphics drivers, OpenGL 4.5 and gcc 9.3.0,

-Linux maintenance is for Ubuntu 18.04.5 LTS with NVIDIA graphics drivers using OpenGL 4.5 and gcc 7.5.0, and for Fedora 32 with NVIDIA graphics drivers using OpenGL 4.5 and gcc 10.2.1.
+On Fedora 32, the code is maintained using Visual Studio Code 1.49.2 and CMake 3.18.3, NVIDIA graphics drivers, OpenGL 4.5 and gcc 10.2.1.

 ## Getting Started ##